codescape/bitvunit/readme.md

 To learn about other ways of using BitvUnit have a look at the tests inside the `bitvunit-samples` project that are written to show other ways of testing against the rules of this library.

+### Configuring applied rule set

+There are two supported ways to configure the set of rules that shall be applied to verify accessibility.
+The statement typically looks like this:

+    assertThat(pageUnderTest, is(compliantTo(rulesToApply)));

+The matcher `compliantTo()` accepts instances of type `Rule` and `RuleSet`.
+As you usually want to assert against multiple rules you will need to supply that matcher with a configured `RuleSet` instance.

+TODO: describe ways of creating the RuleSet instance

 ## Contributing

 There are many ways to support this project.
 Here is an incomplete list of ways how to contribute: